Last updated on 17 March 2020

 Am I allowed to work in the UK during my studies?

 EEA Nationals are currently free to work unrestricted hours in the United Kingdom without having to get permission to work.

 Non-EEA Nationals will normally have a restriction on the amount of hours they are entitled to work and the type of work they can do.

-If you have a Tier 4 (General) visa: work restrictions will be written on the Entry Clearance visa in your passport or on your BRP (visa ID card).
+If you have a Student Visa: work restrictions will be written on the Entry Clearance visa in your passport or on your BRP (visa ID card).
 You would usually be subject to the following restrictions:

 - You can work a maximum of 20 hours per week during term time (except where the placement is an assessed part of your course)

 - You must not engage in business, self-employment or provide services as a professional sportsperson or entertainer.

 - You must not fill a permanent, full-time vacancy.

 If your employer is requesting a letter from the University clarifying the above and holiday dates, please open and print the following letter: